sxy-sun/sxy-sun.github.io/_posts/2023-01-22-resistive-sensors.md

 $$

 Now with full bridge, we have linearity and even higher sensitivity.
 But it costs more expense in labor and money.

+---

+*This post is my notes from the class I am taking "CEE 575 Infrastructure Sensing" offered by Prof. Branko Kerkez at University of Michigan.*